csluchen/harsanyinet/README.md

 or directly access the pre-trained HarsanyiNet in path ```./output/{DATASET}/.../model_pths/{DATASET}.pth```.

-To compute Shapley values using HarsanyiNet in a single forward propagation, use codes like the following:
+To compute Shapley values using HarsanyiNet in a single forward propagation, run codes like the following:

 ```
 python shapley.py --model_path='model_pths/CIFAR10.pth' --num_layers=10 --channels=256 --beta=1000 --gamma=1